SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of [emscripten](https://emscripten.org/)** (will try to keep this up to date).

+Also available is an **alternative branch with UE 4.24 using ES2 shaders (WebGL1)** for those who wish to remain on that version.

-Packaged HTML5 projects work best in **Firefox** or **Chrome-based** browsers on **Windows 10/11**.
+Packaged HTML5 projects work best in Firefox or Chrome-based browsers on Windows 10/11.
 They also work for now in Firefox, Safari and Chrome-based browsers on MacOS.
 Other browsers/platforms may either not work or have graphical/performance issues.
 Mobile does not work.

 Development/packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is done on Windows 10 (but 11 should also be OK).